youngfriend/yfcomponent/README.md

 yfcomponent EnName CnName
 ```

-you can run the example in the directory "test" to see more details with this command:
+You can run the example in the directory "test" to see more details with this command:

 ```shell
 node generate.js